TheTrueTrooper/MC9S12XDP512VAL-112pin-AdafruitUltimateGPS-GPS_Device/README.md

 I and one other team member created a GPS consuming device.
 This device's creation involved hardware, software techincal writing, and a presentation to industry.

 Hardware was a MC9S12XDP512VAL 112pin Micro Board with a Adafruit Ultimate GPS Break out and a Fona Cell Breakout.
-Both Break outs were interfaced with the Micro as the main computer.
+Both breakouts were interfaced with the Micro as the main computer.

 Software was written in C. I could calculate direction and distance between points on the globe using longitude and latitude.